 The S9, thanks to its bigger battery, will run longer – up to 120 minutes.
-Again, how long it runs won’t be much of an issue because these are smart navigating robots that will resume cleaning after recharging.
+Again, how long it runs won’t be an issue because smart navigating robots will resume cleaning after recharging.

 Dust cup comparison

-The Roomba 960 loads from the back of the robot while the S9 dust cup sits in the middle and is accessible by opening the gold disc on top.
+The Roomba 960 loads from the robot’s back while the S9 dust cup sits in the middle and is accessible by opening the gold disc on top.

 Even with the smaller capacity, the S9+’s automatic dirt disposal system negates the disparity as it empties the bin for you.